 Dr Mark Berry

-ChairDr Mark Berry was appointed Chair in April 2009 for a term of 18 months; this was subsequently extended to five years, expiring in 2014.
-He previously held the position of Deputy Chair between 1999 and 2001.
-Mark has specialised in competition law and economic regulation.
-He is a former partner of law firm Bell Gully and former consultant with Chapman Tripp.
-Since 2002 he has been in practice as a barrister sole.
-Mark holds a doctorate from Columbia University, New York.
-He has taught Contract Law, Competition Law and Securities Regulation at Otago University Law school, and is a member of the International Advisory board at the Institute for Consumer Anti-trust studies at Loyola University Chicago School of Law.
-Mark was appointed an Associate Member of the Australian Competition and Consumer Commission for a three year term effective 1 December 2010.
+ChairmanDr Mark Berry was appointed Chairman in April 2009.
+His current term extends until 31 March 2019.
+Mark is a former partner of law firm Bell Gully and former consultant with Chapman Tripp.
+Mark has been in practice as a barrister sole since 2002 and holds a doctorate from Columbia University, New York.
+He is a former member of the faculty at Otago University Law School, and is a member of the International Advisory Board at the Institute for Consumer Antitrust Studies at Loyola University Chicago School of Law.
+Mark is also an Associate Member of the Australian Competition and Consumer Commission, a position he will hold until 31 March 2019.

 Dr Stephen Gale

 Telecommunications CommissionerDr Stephen Gale was appointed as the Telecommunications Commissioner in July 2012.
 Prior to that, he was an Associate Commissioner since July 2010.
-He has specialised for some years in energy economics and competition proceedings at the infrastructure consulting firm Castalia, and before that at the New Zealand Institute of Economic Research.
-Stephen has worked on a variety of competition topics including the design of the electricity market, radio spectrum auctions and port pricing.
-He has advised on mergers in a variety of sectors including forestry, supermarkets, newspapers, dairy products, ready mix concrete, farming hardware, building materials and snack foods.
+He has specialised for some years in infrastructure economics and competition proceedings at the infrastructure consulting firm Castalia, and before that at the New Zealand Institute of Economic Research.

 Dr Jill Walker

 Associate CommissionerDr Jill Walker was appointed as Associate Commissioner in November 2010.
 She is also a Commissioner of the Australian Competition and Consumer Commission and Chair of the International Air Services Commission in Australia.
-Prior to joining the ACCC, Jill was a member of the Australian Competition Tribunal and worked as an economic consultant for LECG Limited, advising both regulatory agencies and private sector clients on competition and regulatory issues.
+Before joining the ACCC, Jill was a member of the Australian Competition Tribunal and worked as an economic consultant.
 She holds a Bachelor of Arts in Economics and a PhD in Land Economy from the University of Cambridge.
-She also holds a Master's degree in Economics from the University of Massachusetts.
+She also holds a Masters degree in Economics from the University of Massachusetts.